 Although dietary changes are not the cause of gout, losing excess weight can help you reduce your uric acid levels and lessen the occurrence of gout attacks.

 Losing eight pounds is enough to help you reduce your uric acid levels and decrease your chances of a gout attack.

-Lastly, here is a PDF of the 7 Day Gout Diet Meal Plan.
+Lastly, here is our PDF of the 7-Day Gout Diet Meal Plan.
 Please download, print, and view this document.